Baltimore Personal Injury Lawyer Explains Pain and Suffering

 Pain and suffering is the term used to describe the physical pain and mental anguish experienced by a person who has been injured due to another person’s negligence.
 The amount of compensation awarded for pain and suffering depends on the severity of the injuries suffered.
 Pain and suffering are not considered medical expenses.
 They are considered damages or losses suffered by the victim as opposed to medical expenses that are costs associated with treating an injury or illness.

 Pain and suffering does not include pain or discomfort that is too slight to be appreciated by a person of ordinary sensibilities or pain or discomfort associated with a relatively small injury.

 Compensation for Economic and Non-Economic Losses

 In a court of law, there are two types of losses: economic losses and non-economic losses.

-- Economic losses due to an injury are lost wages, medical expenses and other financial losses.
-This includes any special medical treatment needed for your injuries, costs associated with specialized training needed to perform certain tasks, hiring home health aides, and costs associated with future medical care and rehabilitation services.
+- Economic losses due to an injury are lost wages, medical expenses, and other financial losses.
+This includes any special medical treatment needed for your injuries, costs associated with the specialized training needed to perform certain tasks, hiring home health aides, and costs associated with future medical care and rehabilitation services.

 - Non-economic losses would be considered to be pain and suffering, mental anguish, loss of consortium.

 In order to be compensated for pain and suffering the plaintiff must: